Odyssey Info

 • Early African American Culture

-For each of these topics, members of the US Trek Team will split up to visit places and people that bring the topics to life.
-For example, for this same update the Team's visits will include:
+For each of these topics, members of the US Trek Team split up to visit places and people that bring the topics to life.
+For example, for taht same update the Team's visits included:

 • The African Burial Ground